List of Playboy Playmates of 1989: September

+October

-OctoberKaren Foster (born April 21, 1965, in Lufkin, Texas) is an American model and actress.
+Karen Foster (born April 21, 1965, in Lufkin, Texas) is an American model and actress.
 She was chosen as Playboy's Playmate of the Month for October, 1989.

+November

-NovemberReneé Tenison (born December 2, 1968, in Caldwell, Idaho) is an American model and actress.
+Reneé Tenison (born December 2, 1968, in Caldwell, Idaho) is an American model and actress.

 Reneé has three older brothers and an identical twin sister, Rosie, who also works as a model.
 Rosie and Renee posed in the August 2002 issue of Playboy together.

 Tenison appeared as the Playmate of the Month in the November 1989 issue of Playboy magazine and was subsequently named Playmate of the Year for 1990, the first PMOY of African American descent.
 In 2001, she was selected as one of the ten sexiest women of the year by the readers of Black Men magazine.

+In May 2017, at the age of 48, Tenison duplicated her Playmate of the Year cover along with her cohorts Kimberley Conrad, Candace Collins, Lisa Matthews, Cathy St. George, Charlotte Kemp, and Monique St. Pierre nearly three decades on.